 What makes an owner a great dog leader

 A great dog leader is a person who is calm and emphatic, and this is the most important thing that everybody should have in mind when planning to teach a dog how to behave and take control over his dog.
 We shall say that techniques are not so important compared to the energy that a dog trainer transmits towards his dog, especially during the training sessions.

-A dog trainer must be the one to find the calmest and gentlest approach to work with a dog – in such a way so the dog will properly apprehend and respect his instructions and “authority”.
+A dog trainer must be the one to find the calmest and gentlest approach to work with a dog – in such a way so the dog will correctly apprehend and respect his instructions and “authority.”

-In this regard, it is very important thing to mention that the energy has its own known language – that of emotion and ergo humans never have to tell the dog how they are feeling: tired, sad, happy, calm – as dogs can in fact exactly read that through the energy that humans subconsciously release.
-So unbelievably but absolutely true – humans and dogs communicate regularly through the energy and body language.
+In this regard, it is an essential thing to mention that the energy has its known language – that of emotion and ergo humans never have to tell the dog how they are feeling: tired, sad, happy, calm – as dogs can in fact exactly read that through the energy that humans subconsciously release.
+So unbelievably but true – humans and dogs communicate regularly through the energy and body language.

 In few words, be the owner that can make his dog distinguish who the leader and the follower are in a dog-owner relationship!
 A dog that cannot properly make this difference, found in a confusing situation he will be the one to take the leadership role and be unconvinced about any of your teachings and commands.

 Speaking of leadership, it represents a package of a number of attributes that a dog trainer needs to have it, in order for the dog to be properly taught and led.
 This does not include push, anger, abuse or any form of punishment towards the dog – this will never build any good or fruitful relationship, instead it will invite dog’s anger and fear towards you as an owner who is mistreating him.

 A good leadership of the owner is that of the one who is able to set rules, learn which are dog’s boundaries and limitations in and outside the house – done by the use of a systematic calm and positive approach – something that helps the dog adopting with the rules easily and enforces respect towards the owner.